nais/azurerator/README.md

 - client ID
 - public JWK
-- a list of names and client IDs for the valid applications defined in `[]Spec.PreAuthorizedApplications`
+- a list of names and client IDs for the valid applications defined in `[]Spec.PreAuthorizedApplication`

 ### 4.4 Deletion